2026 Missouri Proposition A: Background

+Legislative discussion

 In July 2025, The Missouri Independent reported that the Trump administration had urged Republican Party leadership in the state of Missouri to redistrict the state's legislative boundaries to benefit Republicans.
 The plan elicited concern from some Missouri Republicans, such as House Speaker Pro Tempore Chad Perkins, who said it broke the precedent of redistricting after every census.
 Along with redistricting in Texas, the proposal began amid concern from Trump and his allies that a Republican loss in the 2026 United States House of Representatives elections could damage Trump's legislative agenda and lead to investigations.

-Momentum began building behind the scenes by August 2025.
-Early that month, The Kansas City Star reported emails that showed Kehoe gathered the state's top legislative leaders at the Missouri Capitol for a private meeting about redistricting on August 1, 2025.
+By August 2025, momentum began building behind the scenes.
+Early that month, The Kansas City Star reported emails showing that Kehoe had gathered the state's top legislative leaders at the Missouri Capitol for a private meeting about redistricting on August 1, 2025.
 The Star also obtained emails showing that top staffers in Kehoe's office discussed the legality of redistricting with high-ranking officials in the Missouri Office of Administration.
 Additional records obtained by the Star showed that messages condemning the effort were flooding Kehoe's office, with an internal staff report listing opposition to redistricting as the No. 1 "hot topic" among residents who contacted the governor in late July.

+Special session

 Multiple state legislators called on Mike Kehoe to call a special session immediately to redraw the congressional districts.
 On August 21, 2025, Donald Trump stated on Truth Social that Missouri was ready to redraw its congressional districts.

-On September 9, the Missouri State House voted to advance the new map that would net the GOP another seat.
-The Bill headed to state senate where it also advanced on September 12.
+On September 9, the Missouri State House voted to advance the new map.
+The bill headed to State Senate where it also advanced on September 12.
 It was signed into law by Governor Kehoe on September 28.

 Impact

-The proposed redistricting map intends to give Republicans one additional seat in the 2026 United States House of Representatives elections.
+The proposed new map intends to give Republicans one additional seat in the 2026 United States House of Representatives elections.
 The map splits voters of Jackson County between three congressional districts and puts Democratic Party Representative Emanuel Cleaver's district once anchored in Jackson County stretching all the way east into Osage County, while the 4th and 6th districts gain part of Kansas City in their new configurations.

-The new map uses Troost Avenue, a historic symbol of racial segregation in Kansas City, as the dividing line between the 4th and 5th Congressional Districts.
+The new map uses Troost Avenue, a historic symbol of racial segregation in Kansas City, as the dividing line between the 4th and 5th congressional districts.
 The map also moved the 2nd district further into Southern Missouri, making the light red district redder.
 Trump won the previous version of the 2nd district by 8 points, but under the new map, he would have won it by 11 points.